 However, not all pop-ups are phishing attacks.
 Some pop-ups can have a legitimate domain with valid Secure Sockets Layer (SSL) and no desire to steal your information.
 So, how can you tell the difference between a benevolent pop-up on a respectable website and a phishing pop-up?

 A good rule of thumb for phishing prevention is to use your cursor to hover over the link and preview the domain before you actually click on it.
-It’s also important to remember to never enter personal information on an unfamiliar website that isn’t secured.
+It’s also important to remember to never enter personal information on an unfamiliar website that isn’t secure.
 Established (non-phishing) websites rarely ask for a user to enter sensitive information, so if you are on one that does, be wary!

-4. Invest in Anti-Phishing Technology
+4. Invest in Anti-Phishing Security with Technology Solutions

 Effectively preventing the many types of phishing attacks (email, file sharing, pop-ups, internet links, etc.) would require someone monitoring all these activities in real-time—which simply isn’t realistic for small and medium-sized businesses when it comes to available time and resources.

-That’s why we recommend investing in anti-phishing technology that can work on phishing prevention for you, while you focus on running your business.
+That’s why we recommend investing in anti-phishing technology that can work on phishing attack prevention for you, while you focus on running your business.

 However, there are so many anti-phishing solutions these days that it can be overwhelming and tricky to determine which ones are right for you.
 On top of that, technology is constantly evolving and tools are always changing.